Wednesday, 9 December 2015

 Once discovered by the Jedi order, Anakin is subjected to tests that instantly confirm him as special.
 This point is hammered home by an exchange between Qui-Gon Jinn and Anakin's mother Shmi that explicitly organises the child as an intergalactic anointed one.
 We don't watch Anakin becoming something more, he's already an expert blessed with supernatural Soap Box Derby skills.
 David Lynch's adaptation of Dune took a similar approach with another Man-God rising out of boring political turmoil, but that film at least had the sense to lose its messiah in escalating, identity-shredding violence.

 Dramatically, The Phantom Menace is a series of dead ends.
-Anakin's brush with war is about as damaging as a roller-coaster ride and, despite Pernilla August's nervous, beleaguered performance as Shmi, neither is there any great mystery lying at the heart of her son's conception.
-Given the hesitant chemistry between Liam Neeson and August it's a shame that Qui-Gon Jinn isn't some sinner Jedi seeking amends by rescuing his enslaved, illegitimate child.
+Anakin's brush with war is about as damaging as a roller-coaster ride and, despite Pernilla August's nervous, beleaguered performance as Shmi, neither is there any great revelation lying at the heart of her son's conception.
+Given the hesitant chemistry between Liam Neeson's Jinn and August's Shmi, it's a shame that Qui-Gon isn't a sinner Jedi seeking amends by rescuing his enslaved, illegitimate child.
 Unfortunately, Anakin Skywalker really was just willed into being by The Force.
 It's a purely mechanical development that robs everyone around it of any possible agency.
 That's The Phantom Menace in a nutshell.
 A strange, passionless film that reads more like an information dump than an organically told tale.